survivejs/react-book/manuscript/02_developing_with_webpack.md

 You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of root.
 You can see all the files the development server is serving there.

-T> If you want to default to some other port than *8080*, you can use a declaration like `port: 3000 || process.env.PORT`.
+T> If you want to default to some other port than *8080*, you can use a declaration like `port: process.env.PORT || 3000`.

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file.
 This can be somewhat convenient for development!